 I’m so excited to share this delicious plant-based recipe with you.
 It’s a butter chicken recipe made with tempeh instead of chicken.
+You could also substitute extra firm tofu.
 It’s a super healthy meal that’s really easy to make.
-This may be my all-time favourite recipe on my blog.
+This may be my all-time favorite recipe on my blog.

 I know that healthy might not be the first word that comes to mind when we’re talking about butter chicken, but I would argue that this recipe is pretty healthy.
 For those of you who are watching your calories right now, I have included an even lower-fat variation.
 Keep in mind that fat is essential to our overall health.
 We just need to be mindful about choosing the healthier types of dietary fat and limiting harmful saturated and trans fats; these are the fats that are solid at room temperature.